 Jenny and Mark delivered an online series of workshops designed to improve facilitation of race dialogues for Conner Prairie Museum in Indiana and a workshop for the 2021 international Play, Perform.
 Learn, Grow (PPLG) conference on using the language of virtues and image making for healing and inspiration in activism.

 Jenny and Mark remain active in the Pedagogy and Theatre of the Oppressed (PTO) organization, sharing ideas with TO practitioners around the world.
-Mark served on the board for nine years and edited the PTO Journal from 2018-2021.
-We are looking forward to participating in the next international PTO Conference in June 2022.
+Mark previously served on the board for nine years, edited the PTO Journal from 2018-2021, and has returned to the board.
+We are looking forward to participating in the next international PTO Conference in June 2023.